RoboJackets/igvc-software/documents/design/d_star_lite.md

 ## Questions & Research

-Currently, I do not know much about D* Lite (which is why I will be reading the research paper to extract information that will be essential for creating a working implementation of the algorithm).
-In addition, I will need to read up on A* and LPA (Lifelong Planning A*) in order to understand why D* Lite is better than these algorithms and how I can seamlessly reap the benefits.
+- I do not know much about D* Lite (which is why I will be reading the research paper to extract information that will be essential for creating a working implementation of the algorithm).

+- I will need to read up on A* and LPA (Lifelong Planning A*) in order to understand why D* Lite is better than these algorithms and how I can seamlessly reap the benefits.

 Link to D* Lite paper: https://aaai.org/Papers/AAAI/2002/AAAI02-072.pdf